nccadman19/rebellionallstarscheer/README.md

 ## Github Preparation

-* It is possible to copy or clone the repository to directly for deployment, but you will have to compile the make sure the SCSS compiles correctly first.
-Github Pages' Jekyll themes support this but you will have to make some customisations.
-Requirements:
-* A free GitHub account.
+* To prepare for using GitHub, you can either copy or clone the repository for direct deployment.
-* A free EmailJS account.
+* To get started, you'll need a free GitHub account and a free EmailJS account.

 ## Github Instructions

-1. Log in to your GitHub account. navigate to https://github.com/Ri-Dearg/neverlost-thrift.
+1. To set up your repository on GitHub, log in to your account and navigate to https://github.com/nccadman19/rebellionallstarscheer.
-2. You can set up your own repository and copy or clone it, or you fork the repository.
+2. You can either create your own repository and copy or clone it, or you can fork the existing repository.
-3. git add, git commit and git push to a GitHub repository, if necessary.
+3. Use the git add, git commit, and git push commands to upload your files to the repository.
-4. GitHub pages will update from the master branch by default.
-5. Go to the Settings page of the repository.
-6. Scroll down to the Github Pages section.
+4. By default, GitHub Pages updates from the master branch.
+To make your website live, go to the Settings page of the repository and scroll down to the GitHub Pages section.
-7. Select the Master Branch as the source and Confirm the selection.
-8. Wait a minute or two and it should be live for viewing.
-See my own here.
+5. Select the Master Branch as the source and confirm your selection.
+After a minute or two, your website should be live and ready to view.
+6. You can see an example of this by visiting my own website. https://nccadman19.github.io/rebellionallstarscheer/

 # Credits